chalhoub-engineering/frontend-developer/README.md

 Transform `/layout` to html using sass / es6 / npm / webpack

-for this step please use pure JavaScript or jQuery.
+for this step please don't use React - only HTML and TypeScript

 ### STEP 2